mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 ## Spec Content

 The spec content will depend on the particular design problem being addressed.
-However, it is a good idea to include the following parts:
+However, it is recommended that you include the following parts:

 - An overview or summary of the problem.
   - Assume the person looking at the spec didn't read the related issue.